ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_winrm.rst

 this process, a new ticket is created in a temporary credential cache for each host.
 This is done before each task executes to minimize the chance of ticket expiration.
-The temporary credential caches are deleted after each task completed and will not interfere with the default credential cache.
+The temporary credential caches are deleted after each task is completed and will not interfere with the default credential cache.

 To disable automatic ticket management, set ``ansible_winrm_kinit_mode=manual`` through the inventory.